-It can be stressful traveling with children if you are not sure what to expect.
-We don’t want you to be stressed so here are a few tips on what to bring and what to do in Reykjavik as a family.
+It can be stressful traveling with children if you are unsure what to expect.
+We don’t want you to be stressed, so here are a few tips on what to bring and what to do in Reykjavik as a family.

 Food stops with kids

 Reykjavik has a variety of food and snack stops when traveling with children.
 Restaurants, cafés, small shops, bakeries, and supermarkets are on every corner where you can pick up bread, yoghurts, fruits, and other snacks.

 Familiar supermarkets like Bonus and Kronan have baby food by brands like Ella’s Kitchen, Hipp, and Semper if you are looking for baby food.

 You won’t find any McDonalds in Iceland, but we have KFC and Taco Bell.
 But we must recommend Icelandic fast food options as well, such as Búllan (Burger Joint), Hamborgarafabrikkan, Steikhúsið,

 Restaurants and cafés in Reykjavík are generally very child friendly.
 If you are traveling with a small child, you can be sure that the restaurant has a high chair for your baby.
 We like, for example, Laundromat Café, which has a great play area on their ground floor where you can also get food service.
 Kaffi Laugalækur, close to Laugardalslaug, is a very family-friendly coffeehouse with food options, which we recommend.

 If you want to select your restaurant based on food rather than toys, you’re in luck.
 Most restaurants here claim to be family-friendly and should be able to cater to your needs.
 There are at least 3 to 4 vegan restaurants around our main street Laugavegur, including one called Mama Reykjavik.